30be/bgsnakes/README.md

 May delete this, it is of no use to anybody.
 And this project is called buggy for a reason.

 But i think this may be a good background for my future site.
-Snakes remind me of artificial intelligence, I think they are borderline in some sense.
+And they remind me of artificial intelligence,